Thanks for visiting our website!

 What is an EPA Company Number?A Company Number is a unique identifier assigned to a company that registers a pesticide, including insecticides, disinfectants, germicidals, with the U.S. Environmental Protection Agency (EPA).

 How do I get an EPA company number?Your company (the supplemental distributor) must submit a signed letter to the EPA on your company's letterhead.
-For complete details, click here and follow the procedures: How to Obtain a Company Number and Register an Official Address (PDF).
+For complete details, click here: How to Obtain a Company Number and Register an Official Address.
 Please note, there are additional requirements for non-U.S .-based companies.

 What is the cost to obtain an EPA company number?There is no cost to establish a company number.
 However, when the product is registered in states where it will be sold or used, there are fees charged by each state.